 mailto:firstname.lastname@example.org, which goes to both of the SIGCSE listserv administrators who moderate these lists:

 - Samuel Rebelsky, Professor of Computer Science - Grinnell College, Grinnell, IA 50112

-- William J. Turner Associate Professor of Mathematics and Computer Science - Wabash College, Crawfordsville, IN 47933 USA
+- Haris Skiadas, Associate Professor of Mathematics and Computer Science - Hanover College, Hanover, IN 47243 USA

 - Plain text format is strongly preferred to HTML.
 HTML can cause problems with some mailers and may not be properly interpreted by all mail readers.
 If your e-mail client automatically appends an HTML version even when you send plain text, please explicitly delete the HTML version before hitting the Send button.
 We also recommend that you use spaces rather than tabs to help ensure that your posting appears as you intend it to in readers? various e-mail clients.